Monikie: Landmarks

 It is the location of Affleck Castle, formerly Auchinleck Castle, which stands on the western outskirts of the village toward the centre of the parish.
 It consists of a tower built on high ground.
 The castle was inhabited as late as 1746, although it has since been used as a granary.
 The 17th-century Panmure House, seat of the Earl of Panmure, was located to the east of the village, although it was demolished in the 1950s.
 Only the stables and the 105 ft Panmure Testimonial remain on the estate, as well as the remains of the earlier Panmure Castle.

 Amenities

-Monikie has a coffee shop called “Sweet Nix”.
+Monikie has a coffee shop called "Victoria Sponge”.
 There is also a cafe/restaurant in the country park called “Cafe Byzantium” which operates late spring to early autumn.

 Monikie also has a number of local groups and clubs which run at the Monikie Memorial Hall.

 Monikie Scout Hut is the home to the 53rd Angus (1st Newbigging) Scout Group, providing activities for boys and girls aged 6 –14.

 The Camus Explorer Scout Unit (boys and girls aged 14–17) as well as the Monikie Rainbows and Brownies also use the Scout Hut.

 Monikie Country Park also provides a number of nature based activities as well as providing Outdoor activities such as water sports, high ropes and climbing activities during the summer months.

+Buses

+Moffat & Williamson operate a two-hourly bus service, numbered the 78 & 79, which both go from Monikie to Dundee via Broughty Ferry daily.
+The buses stop at Broomwell Gardens, Monikie Country Park and Monikie Primary School.
+JP Minicoaches operate a one-bus-a-day service, numbered the 181, which goes from Monikie to Forfar or Muirdrum via Monifieth and Carnoustie on Mondays, Wednesdays and Fridays only.